psu-epl/psu-epl.github.com/LPKF.md

     The machine should happily do its thing.

 * Check Isolation

+     Before going on, check that the traces are actually isolated by the router bit.
+Check all four corners of the board.
+Use the loop and a lamp.
+Use razor blade and/or sandpaper to make it smooth to the touch.

 * Flip Material

+    Remove the tape and flip the material.
+Make sure the white backing material is smooth before you lay down the PCB material.
+The back edge of the PCB should end up at the front of the table.
+Tape the left and right sides again, use the razor blade and/or sandpaper to make the top of the material smooth, and wipe away any debris.
+Close the lid and click 'OK' on the FlipMaterial dialog.

+    There will be one more dialog to 'Confirm the Focus Height'.
+Follow the instructions and make your selection.

     * Prepare backing surface

     Again, check and re-plane the backing if necessary.